Arrange a callback

 3. Did you injure your knee in the accident?

-Essentially, a personal injury claim could be possible for any type of knee injury caused by somebody else.
+Essentially, a personal injury claim could be possible for any type of knee injury caused by someone else.
 However, some of the more common examples include:

 • A torn meniscus.